OHI-Science/ohi-science.github.io/resources/tools/index.md

 ![](https://docs.google.com/drawings/d/1lDG36M2pBJ-7cQ4qwp2KB8lETIJtMjeqQPst20z8n6M/pub?h=150)

 **Assessments using the OHI framework** can be conducted at different spatial scales and contexts.
 The OHI Science team uses the framework to conduct global assessments of ocean health annually from 2012-2015, with the 2016 assessment underway.
 The first global assessment was published accompanying the OHI framework in *Nature* 2012, and certain methods were improved for the second annual assessment published in *PLoS ONE* in 2015.
 With each annual assessment, models incoporate the most updated input information and processing techniques are evaluated and improved.

+### Download data and methods from OHI global assessments

-Explore the <a href="https://github.com/OHI-Science/ohi-global/releases" target="_blank">data and methods used for OHI global assessments (including Antarctica and the High Seas)</a>, stored on GitHub.
+Data and scripts from OHI global assessments are available for 2012, 2013, 2014, and 2015.
+Explore the <a href="https://github.com/OHI-Science/ohi-global/releases" target="_blank">data and methods used for these assessments (including Antarctica and the High Seas)</a>, stored on GitHub.

+### For more information

-For more information, please see [publications](/resources/publications) about the OHI framework, assessments and supporting research, view [presentations](/resources/downloads) describing the framework, explore [current and on-going assessments](/projects), and learn more about [OHI goals](/goals).
+Please see [publications](/resources/publications) about the OHI framework, assessments and supporting research, view [presentations](/resources/downloads) describing the framework, explore [current and on-going assessments](/projects), and learn more about [OHI goals](/goals).

 ## OHI Toolbox